 Pro Tip: Did you know that 62% of people viewing unboxing videos are doing so because they are interested in buying said product?
 So why not include YouTube influencers in your marketing plan this year.

 To Sum Up

-Upgrading your unboxing experience doesn’t have to take tons of effort, or budget; it can be as simple as adding a thank-you note and as complex as custom-designing your box.
-The bottom line is whatever element you decide to upgrade or add, make sure it talks your shoppers’ language.
-Take a step back and look at the packaging as whole: start with the box, and then look at the layout, the placement of the products, the inserts and the fillers.
+Upgrading your unboxing experience doesn’t have to take tons of effort or budget; it can be as simple as adding a thank-you note and as complex as custom-designing your box.
+The bottom line is whatever element you decide to upgrade or add, make sure it talks to your shoppers’ language.
+Take a step back and look at the packaging as a whole – start with the box, and then look at the layout, the placement of the products, the inserts, and the fillers.